The dire state of WordpressMarch 19, 2013

-WordPress powers a massive tranche of the world’s websites – 17.4% of them in fact, including this one.
+Wordpress powers a massive tranche of the world’s websites - 17.4% of them in fact, at the time of writing.
 Over the years its huge community and ease-of-use as a CMS has won it favour with web developers looking for out-of-the-box solutions to homogeneous client briefs.
 The admin is friendly and clients tend to get to grips with it quickly, making it a good choice for agency environments where the customer may not be savvy enough to wrap their heads around a bespoke but hokey UI.

 Its weakness lies in how it has evolved, or rather mutated, from a blogging platform to pseudo-framework in a highly inelegant way.
 Functionality has been added along the road to accommodate WP’s growing use as a CMS: custom post types, custom menus etc - but really these are just hacks to a platform that fundamentally still behaves like blogging software.